By using this site, you agree to the Privacy Policy and Terms of Use.

 Pharmacists require comprehensive training covering waste classification, storage protocols, safety procedures, and regulatory compliance, with regular updates to maintain current knowledge.

-The research findings will inform Malaysia’s upcoming revision of pharmaceutical waste management guidelines, with implementation planned for late 2026.
-The study authors emphasized that addressing these gaps requires coordinated efforts between regulatory bodies, professional organizations, and individual pharmacy practitioners to ensure sustainable and safe pharmaceutical waste management practices nationwide.
+The research findings will inform Malaysia’s upcoming revision of pharmaceutical waste management guidelines, with implementation planned for late 2026 according to the study authors.
+The authors emphasized that addressing these gaps requires coordinated efforts between regulatory bodies, professional organizations, and individual pharmacy practitioners to ensure sustainable and safe pharmaceutical waste management practices nationwide.

 Source: Pharmacists’ awareness, readiness and practice on safe and sustainable pharmaceutical waste management: cross-sectional survey in Kuala Lumpur and Selangor, Malaysia